 - a higher risk of skin cancer

 These chemotherapy drugs may be effective for some people, but they’re not for everyone.
-Psoriasis affects people differently.
-Each person’s response to a particular treatment may vary, too.
+Psoriasis affects people differently, and each person’s response to a particular treatment can vary, too.

 If you have psoriasis, discuss the range of treatment options available to you with your doctor.
 And before undergoing any long-term therapy, talk about any potential side effects with your doctor.
 Working together, you can find a treatment plan that helps relieve your symptoms and improve your quality of life.